History of Canadian sports: 1930s

 The 1930s involved a number of setbacks such as when critics recommended non-competitive athletic activities as the recreation most suited to women.

 In Canadian women's ice hockey, the Preston Rivulettes overcame the difficulty of obtaining adequate ice time for practice and the challenge of raising adequate funds from their small fan base.
 The Rivulettes dominated women's ice hockey in the 1930s, winning ten provincial championships and four of the six Dominion championships.
 With money short during the Great Depression in Canada, women's sport took another hit.

 1940s

-Figure skater Barbara Ann Scott was the outstanding female athlete of the 1940s, as the 1948 Olympic champion, a two-time World champion (1947–1948), and a four-time Canadian national champion (1944–46, 48) in ladies' singles.
+Figure skater Barbara Ann Scott was a stand out female athlete of the 1940s, as the 1948 Olympic champion, a two-time World champion (1947–1948), and a four-time Canadian national champion (1944–46, 48) in ladies' singles.
 She was very heavily covered by the media.
 However, it focused less on her sportsmanship and athletic achievements and more on her beauty and her "sweetheart" image.